alberti42/Volume-Control/README.md

 ## Features

-- Control the volume of Apple Music, Spotify, and Doppler using the `volume up` and `volume down` keys.
+- Control the volume of Apple Music, Spotify, Doppler, and Swinsian 3.0+ using the `volume up` and `volume down` keys.
 - Especially useful when using AirPlay devices or external speakers.
 - Customize the volume step size.
 - Option to hide the volume bezel overlay (HUD).
-- When Music or Spotify is playing, volume keys affect their volume; otherwise, they adjust system volume.
+- When Music, Spotify, Doppler, or Swinsian is playing, volume keys affect their volume; otherwise, they adjust system volume.
 - Holding `⌘` (Command) key inverts this behavior.
 - Toggle behavior with the "Use ⌘ modifier" option.